-The Federal Trade Commission warns consumers to be alert for scam artists posing as debt collectors.
+The Federal Trade Commission warns consumers to be alert for scammers posing as debt collectors.
 Sometimes it may be hard to tell the difference between a legitimate debt collector and a fake one.
 Sometimes fake debt collectors may even have some of your personal information, such as a bank account number.

-Pitch: Phony debt collectors may pose as attorneys or law enforcement officers demanding immediate payment on delinquent loans or on loans consumers received but for amounts they do not owe.
+Phone Pitch: Phony debt collectors may pose as attorneys or law enforcement officers demanding immediate payment on delinquent loans or on loans consumers received but for amounts they do not owe.

 Target: All consumers.

 Result: Consumers are threatened with lawsuits or arrests if payments are not made and may end up giving money or personal information out of fear.